top of page

 The first penalty is 2% of the VAT unpaid at day 15, and a further 2% of the VAT unpaid at day 30.
 I.e. 4% if you are a month late.

 Which businesses pay bills weeks late habitually?
-M Assive plc who won't care about the penalties Mr. O Pressed at T Inyshop Ltd faces if he pays late, and guess who's got a massive accounts department with whizzy PCs to fob off paying bills promptly?
-It's great that HM Government thought this all through very carefully, otherwise it could have come out unfair to small businesses.
+M Assive plc who won't care about the penalties.
+Whereas Mr./Mrs./Ms. O Pressed at T Inyshop Ltd faces significant costs to him/her/it if he/she/it pays late, and guess who's got a massive accounts department with whizzy PCs to fob off paying bills promptly?

 If you call HMRC and agree a Time to Pay (TTP) arrangement this is treated in the same way as 'payment', with the penalty regime grinding to a halt on the date of the TTP application.
-If subsequently the terms of your TTP are breached, it will be treated as if it never existed and full penalties will be charged, so this could be really expensive.
+If subsequently the terms of your TTP are breached, it will be treated as if it never existed and full penalties will be charged, so this could be a really expensive hit.
 So once you're within a TTP monitor yourself really carefully, and never miss a payment.
-If it's looking hard, just call them up and speak to a nice Scottish guy who will offer you another deal.
-Of course don't ring up for another TTP if you're fiscally bogged down in one already.

-You actually have until day 15 after the due date to request the TTP, and avoid any penalties.
+You actually have until day 15 after the tax due date to request the TTP, and avoid any penalties.

 Interest